San Polo, Brunello di Montalcino

 Tasting Notes & Technical Details

-An intense ruby red with garnet hues.
-The typical aromas of violets and small red berries are followed by hints of vanilla, cedar and coffee.
-On the palate it is full-bodied and warm with a densely-woven texture and robust tannins, while the finish is persistent and rounded.
+In the glass, this Brunello has an intense ruby red colour with garnet hues.
+The typical aromas of violets and red berries are followed by hints of vanilla, cedar and coffee.
+On the palate, it is full-bodied and warm with a densely-woven texture and robust tannins, while the finish is persistent and rounded.

 Alcohol (ABV)